-The core of the Sound Arts curriculum is comprised of individually centered studio research projects.
-It is expected that Sound Arts students will pursue composition in a variety of genres and focus on the integration of sound with other media.
-The project-based research structure offers students the opportunity to expand the depth and complexity of their studio practice as well as their ability to think critically.
-Students have access to the expertise of the Sound Arts and Music faculty as well as to a variety of internationally known adjunct faculty and visiting artists appointed to work with Sound Arts students each year.
+The core of the Sound Arts curriculum is comprised of individual or collaborative research projects.
+It is expected that Sound Arts students will pursue creative work in a variety of genres and focus on the integration of sound with other media.
+The project-based research structure offers students the opportunity to expand the depth and complexity of their practice as well as their ability to think critically.
+Students have access to the expertise of the Sound Arts and Music faculty, as well as our colleagues in Visual Arts, Engineering, and across the university.

-The studio core of the program is augmented by the course “Critical Issues," which exposes students to a variety of artistic forms and perspectives.
-Sound Arts students may also attend the Visiting Artists Lecture Series organized by the Visual Arts Program that exposes students to an array of artists from around the world on a weekly basis.
+The creative core of the program is augmented by practical and theoretical courses, including Critical Issues (in both Music and Visual Arts), Sound: Physics and Perception, and Programming and Electronics for Art and Music, which expose students to a variety of historical and contemporary forms and perspectives.
+Sound Arts students also attend the Visiting Artists Lecture Series (VALS) organized by the Visual Arts Program that exposes students to an array of artists from around the world on a weekly basis.

-A shared laboratory studio adjacent to The Center for Computer Music (CMC), and near the shops and studios of the School of the Arts Visual Arts Program, serves as the students’ home base.
-Second-year Sound Arts students will also be assigned individual spaces to complete work on final projects.
-Students will have access to all of the resources of the CMC and to the Shop facilities of the Visual Arts Program, as well as to the Gabe Wiener Music & Arts Library.
+A shared studio/workshop at the Computer Music Center (CMC), near the shops and studios of Visual Arts Program, serves as the students’ home base.
+Second-year Sound Arts students are assigned small private studios inside the shared space.
+Sound Arts students have access to production facilities and equipment including a recording studio, rehearsal room, electronics lab and wood, metal and ceramics shops, the Digital Media Center computer lab, and the Visual Arts equipment cage.
 Students also have access to the extensive sound archives of the Center for Ethnomusicology and other musical resources available through the Music Department.